-The best homemade protein bars I ever made, besides quaker protein bars and chocolate coconut protein bars.
+The best homemade protein bars I ever made.
 These are to die for!
 Delicious, moist and extremely crunchy inside and outside.
-Every bite feels like a Crispy Crunch bite.
-You know that bar?!
-Even if you skip the topping, the protein bars are crunchy.
+Even if you skip the topping, protein bars are crunchy.
 Although that means missing out on toasted almonds and chocolate.
-How can you skip that and why?!
-Believe it or not, nutritional info won’t change much if you omit the topping.

-I played around with these protein bars 5 times: no chocolate, without almonds, with chocolate chips, even using chocolate and berry protein powders.
+I played around with the recipe 5 times: no chocolate, without almonds, with chocolate chips, even using chocolate and berry protein powders.
 Every time they came out amazing – foolproof recipe.
 And the best part is the bars are ridiculously easy to make – 10 minutes, 6 ingredients and no baking.
 They are vegan, gluten free and dairy free.

 I was shocked at the nutritional info.
 These homemade protein bars look so bad for you, you know what I mean?!
 And at same time each bar contains only 0.5 tbsp coconut oil and peanut butter each, 0.5 tsp chocolate chips, 2.5 g sugar and 5.8 g carbs.
 Loaded with heaping 2 tbsp of protein powder and almonds, each bars delivers 9 g protein and 14 g fat.

 I recently found my favourite plant based protein powder – Vega Sport.
 I like the fact I can mix it with water and it tastes delicious.
 I used Vega vanilla, chocolate and berry to make these bars, as well as Sunwarrior protein powder.
 I do not recommend using plain pea or hemp protein powder in this recipe.
 Check out my full list of clean protein powders I like the taste, ingredients’ list and price of.

 Homemade Protein Bars